The ‘Best Selfies’

 The Third Workforce

-There are over 6 million unpaid informal carers in the UK.
-The service they provide to family, friends and the wider community means the cared for are less reliant on public services, can remain in their own homes, and live as full a life as possible in their local communties.
-Because their role is informal, the work they do often remains invisible to the wider public, yet without them the health and social care systems in the UK would suffer.
-In essence informal carers are the ‘Third Workforce’ who work alongside the NHS and Social Services; their work is often 24/7, and can last a lifetime.
-Like their colleagues in health and social care, carers work on the ‘frontline’, and are exposed to a working environment that can overwhelm them and cause burnout.
+There are over 7 million unpaid informal carers in the UK.
+We call them the ‘third workforce’, and as a workforce they provide a service alongside the NHS and Social Services, which enables the cared for to remain in their own homes and live as full a life as possible in their local communties.
+If you are part of the third workforce, then your work is often 24/7, and can last a lifetime.
+Because the role is informal, the work you do often remains invisible to the wider public, yet without you the health and social care systems in the UK would suffer.
+Like your colleagues in health and social care, your work is on the ‘frontline’, and you are exposed to an environment that can overwhelm and lead to your own ill health.

-In 2016 we were commissioned by Hywel Dda University Health Board and the Mid Wales Health Collaborative to develop a resilience and wellbeing programme for Carers.
-In August 2017 we will present research from the programme, and deliver a masterclass at the Insititute of Health Improvement and the British Medical Journal annual conference in Kuala Lumpur.
-We will begin developing a Third Workforce Training the Trainers and Young Carers programme with Ceredigion County Council over 2017/18.
+In 2016 we were commissioned by Hywel Dda University Health Board and the Mid Wales Healthcare Collaborative to develop a resilience and wellbeing programme for the third workforce.
+In August 2017 we presented research from the programme, and delivered a masterclass at the Insititute of Health Improvement and the British Medical Journal annual conference in Kuala Lumpur.
+We have delivered master classes at the 2018 and 2019 Carers Trust national conferences.
+We developed and delivered integrated Third Workforce Training the Trainers programmes for Adults in Employment and Young Carers and school staff with Ceredigion County Council in 2018.

 Betsi Cadwalladr University Health Board Trust and the Royal College of Physicians

 Working in the NHS presents many challenges.
 NHS staff strive to bring us the best in public services, and this often involves changes in what and how things are done.
-Change isn’t easy at the best of times, for the Future Hospital teams, the challenge is to deliver world class services through innovation and to ensure that quality and performance remain at optimum levels.
-We were proud to be invited to work with Dr Olwen Williams who leads the team at Betsi Cadwalladr University Health Board Trust, and to work with new teams begining their Future Hospital projects in 2016.
+Change isn’t easy at the best of times, for the Royal College of Physicians Future Hospital teams, the challenge was to deliver world class services through innovation, and while doing so ensure that quality and performance remained at optimum levels.
+We were proud to be invited to work with Dr Olwen Williams OBE who lead the team at Betsi Cadwalladr University Health Board Trust in 2016, and to work with new teams begining their Future Hospital projects in 2017.

 The Chemical Industry Association

 Workplace wellbeing is something all employers want to invest in.
-The Chemical Industry Association invited us to be part of their annual health leadership conference in 2016, we are now pleased to provide resilience and wellbeing workshops to their member organisations across the UK.
+The Chemical Industry Association invited us to present our work at their annual health leadership conference in 2016, and we have gone on to deliver a masterclass to their HR, Occ Health teams and Occupational Hygenists.
+We are pleased to provide resilience and wellbeing workshops to their member organisations across the UK.